 Comment: Both stones cooked the same, just about 5 minutes.
 I did preheat each stone for about 30 minutes before cooking the pizzas.
 Very good and light – a nice thin, crispy crust with the tortillas and not all of that heavy dough.
 You can buy bigger stones for larger grills.

-A well-worn 16 x 14-inch stone that I mainly use in my oven – too big for my new electric grill.
+A well-worn 16 x 14-inch stone that I mainly use in my oven – too big for my new electric grills.
 In addition to pizza homemade bread really turns out nice on this stone.